 How can you contact us?

-We have appointed two Data Protection Officers (DPO) who are responsible for overseeing questions in relation to this privacy notice.
+We have appointed two DPO’s who are responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights in relation to your personal data, please contact the DPO:

 16 Burnaby Street